 Is the organization incorporated?
 Yes No If yes, please provide date: Date of Incorporation Does the organization have charitable status?
 Yes No If yes, please provide charitable number: Charitable No. Are fees charged for membership or for any of the services/activities you provide? ● Yes ○ No If yes, please explain: There is a registration fee for all players on the team.
-We have 18 players Does anyone other than City of Stratford residents belong to your organization, or benefit from your services/activities? ●Yes ○No If yes, please explain: We have four girls that live in our surrounding area not in town. · - 3.Program Information Attach supporting information to illustrate your or meet the Community Grants Program eligibility cri ganization's programs and activities, and how they teria.
-4.Financial Information Attach the following financial information: - Most recent year-end financial statements - Budget for the year in which the funds are - Indicate separately any funding requested other agencies, and the status of each app or received from other levels of government and 5.Name of Individual completing this form Name: Lynda Sauve Application Date: Feb.
-2017 Position: treasuer 1 CONTROLLE If you require this form in an alternate for mat, contact Corporate Services Department
+We have 18 players Does anyone other than City of Stratford residents belong to your organization, or benefit from your services/activities? ●Yes If yes, please explain: · We have four girls that live in our surrounding area not in town.

+3.Program Information Attach supporting information to illustrate your or meet the Community Grants Program eligibility cri ganization's programs and activities, and how they teria.
+4. Financial Information Attach the following financial information: - Most recent year-end financial statements - Budget for the year in which the funds are being requested - Indicate separately any funding requested or received from other levels of government and other agencies, and the status of each application.
+5.Name of Individual completing this form Name: Lynda Sauve Application Date: Feb.
+2017 Position: treasuer If you require this form in an alternate format, contact Corporate Services Department